mwang87/MassQueryLanguage/README.md

-# Mass Spec Query Languge
+# Mass Spec Query Language

 [![Unit Testing](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-unit.yml/badge.svg)](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-unit.yml)
 [![NF Workflow Testing](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-workflow.yml/badge.svg)](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-workflow.yml)

-The Mass Spec Query Langauge (MassQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
+The Mass Spec Query Language (MassQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
 It is inspired by SQL, but it attempts to bake in assumptions of mass spectrometry to make querying much more natural for mass spectrometry users.
 Broadly we attempt to design it according to several principles:

 1. Expressiveness - Capture complex mass spectrometry patterns that the community would like to look for
 1. Precision - Exactly prescribe how to find data without ambiguity
 2. Scalable - Easily facilitating the querying of one spectrum all the way up to entire repositories of data
-3. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.
+3. Relatively Natural - MassQL should be relatively easy to read and write and even use to communicate ideas about mass spectrometry, you know like a language.

 ## Repository Structure